 - For any other disability, students are directed to the website for the Florida Board of Bar Examiners and should provide the kind of documentation described there for the type of disability.
-If any student is unsure of what kind of documentation is required he or she should consult with the Assistant Dean for Student Affairs, as soon as he or she has decided to seek accommodations.
+If any student is unsure of what kind of documentation is required he or she should consult with the Director of Law Student Support Services, as soon as he or she has decided to seek accommodations.

-- If any student sought and acquired accommodations on the L.S.A.T. and desires accommodations in law school he or she should meet with the Assistant Dean for Student Affairs and provide the documentation from the L.S.A.T.
+- If any student sought and acquired accommodations on the L.S.A.T. and desires accommodations in law school he or she should meet with the Director of Law Student Support Services and provide the documentation from the L.S.A.T.

 F. Accommodation Decision and Appeal

-The Office of Student Affairs may grant, deny in whole or part, or modify a student’s request.
-The Office of Student Affairs will provide the student an Accommodation Agreement form for the student to sign.
-If the student disagrees with the denial of an accommodation requests or with the accommodation offered by the Office of Student Affairs, the student may appeal the decision to the Associate Dean for Academic Affairs.
+The University, Division of Student Affairs may grant, deny in whole or part, or modify a student’s request.
+The University, Division of Student Affairs will provide the student an Accommodation Agreement form for the student to sign.
+If the student disagrees with the denial of an accommodation requests or with the accommodation offered by the University, Division of Student Affairs, the student may appeal the decision to the Associate Dean for Academic Affairs.

-To appeal the decision of the Office of Student Affairs, a student must file a written appeal with the Associate Dean for Academic Affairs within one week of receipt of the decision of the Office of Student Affairs.
+To appeal the decision of the University, Division of Student Affairs, a student must file a written appeal with the Associate Dean for Academic Affairs within one week of receipt of the decision of the University, Division of Student Affairs.
 The student may also submit to the Associate Dean for Academic Affairs any other documentation in support of his or her appeal.
-Upon receipt of the student’s appeal, the Associate Dean for Academic Affairs shall request that the Office of Student Affairs forward all relevant documentation.
+Upon receipt of the student’s appeal, the Associate Dean for Academic Affairs shall request that the University, Division of Student Affairs forward all relevant documentation.
 The Associate Dean for Academic Affairs shall then make a determination regarding the student’s appeal.
 The decision of the Associate Dean for Academic Affairs is a final determination by the law school administration and may not be appealed further.